Staying safe during respiratory virus season

 We’ve put together a few things you should keep in mind to keep yourself and your family safe during respiratory virus season.

-Make sure you and your loved ones are up to date on both flu and COVID-19 vaccines/boosters.
+Make sure you and your loved ones are up-to-date on flu and COVID-19 vaccine.
+And see if the RSV vaccine is right for you.

 Skip the gathering if you or someone else is feeling unwell